-Mr. Miller, 74, has served as Chairman of the Board since founding the company in April 1994.
+Mr. Miller, 75, has served as Chairman of the Board since founding the company in April 1994.
 Mr. Miller served as Co-Chief Executive Officer of the Company from October 2003 to March 2011, and Chief Executive Officer of the Company from April 1994 until June 1997.
 In June 1997, he was named Co-Chief Executive Officer, a title he shared with Jeffrey I. Badgley until November 1997.
-Mr. Miller also served as President of the Company from April 1994 to June 1996.
+Mr. Miller also served as President of the Company from April 1996.
 He served as Chairman of Miller Group, Inc. from August 1990 through May 1994, as its President from August 1990 to March 1993, and as its Chief Executive Officer from March 1993 until May 1994.
-Prior to 1987, Mr. Miller served in various management positions for Bendix Corporation, Neptune International Corporation, Wheelabrator-Frye Inc. and The Signal Companies, Inc.
+Prior to 1987, Mr. Miller served in various management positions for Bendix Corporation, Neptune International Corporation, Wheelabrator-Frye Inc. and The Signal Companies, Inc. Mr. Miller is the father of William G. Miller II, the Company's President and Chief Executive Officer and a director.